XP-NETWORK/documentation/docs/Whitepaper2.0/competition.md

 ## Advantages

-Compared to all the bridging solutions described above, XP.network has a number of important advantages:
+Compared to all the bridging solutions described above, XP.NETWORK has a number of important advantages:

 1) The first bridge designed exclusively for NFTs, tackling every aspect of asset transition and compatibility across multiple protocols;<br/>
 2) A much wider range of supported blockchains: any chain can be connected to the bridge;<br/>